4neesh/DevBlog/src/blogInProgress/033_AWSServices.md

 AWS provides support to serverless databases to be consumed by other AWS services.
 The tables are scaled and priced on a pay-as-you-go basis.
 </p>
 <p>
 DynamoDB is a fully managed NoSQL database that supports performance at scale and low-latency transactions.
 Full ACID support is enabled by DynamoDB.
 DynamoDB is a serverless database that will automatically scale up and down as required to support tables, key value pairs and indexing.
+While RDBS use indexing to increase the performance of data searches, DynamoDB supports secondary indexing where
 </p>
 <p>
 AWS Aurora is a MySQL compatible database stored in the cloud for secure, highly available and reliable databases.
 The serverless design will automatically scale with requirement